The Death Match: In the Brezhnev era

 The reports about the "Death Match" changed in the mid-1960s.
 During the presidency of Leonid Brezhnev, the propaganda of the Communist Party emphasised the heroism of the Soviet population during World War II.
-As a result, the "Death Match" became regarded as a part of Kyiv's war history.
+As a result, the "Death Match" became regarded as a part of Kiev's war history.
 The exact number of victims was given: four Dynamo players were supposedly murdered by the Germans – the goalkeeper Nikolai Trusevich, an ethnic Russian, defender Olexi Klimenko and striker Ivan Kuzmenko, who together had played on the vice champion team of 1936, as well as midfielder Mikola Korotkykh, who had left Dynamo in 1939.

 In 1965, the Supreme Soviet of the USSR awarded posthumously the Medal "For Courage" to these four Dynamo players murdered by the Germans.
 Five surviving players received the Medal for Battle Merit: Volodymyr Balakin, Makar Honcharenko, Mikhailo Melnik, Vassyl Sukharev, Mikhailo Sviridovsky.
 Tyutchev died in 1959, before the surviving Dynamo players became stars of Soviet propaganda.
 Putistin was not awarded any honour in 1966.
 According to his son, he did not want to repeat the propaganda version.
 By the end of the 1960s, Honcharenko became a media figure and often told the official version of the Death Match, but after the end of the Soviet regime he denied this version.

-Despite a KGB dossier expressing concern about the possible "glorification" of the surviving players with known collaborators amongst them, two monuments to their honour were erected in Kyiv in 1971.
+Despite a KGB dossier expressing concern about the possible "glorification" of the surviving players with known collaborators amongst them, two monuments to their honour were erected in Kiev in 1971.
 The former Zenit Stadium, where the match had taken place in 1942, was renamed as the FC Start Stadium.